 4 Causes of Sexual Misconduct by Church Leaders

-This is a situation that happens far too often: A pastor or church leader is exposed for cheating on his wife or for performing all kinds of sexual misconduct with member(s) of his own congregation.
+This is a situation that happens far too often: A pastor or church leader is exposed for cheating on his wife or for performing all kinds of sexual misconduct with member(s) of his own congregation or people outside his church.

 These cases are exposed literally every week or month all over the world and are perpetrated by leaders who should be exemplary and reflect Christian godliness, instead of manifesting the carnal character and nature of the secular world.